 Our LGF analysis indicates that counterparty risk liabilities, deposits, and senior unsecured debt are likely to face extremely low loss given failure, resulting in a three-notch rating uplift from the bank's Adjusted BCA.
-Furthermore, junior senior unsecured debt is likely to face low loss given failure, resulting in a one-notch rating uplift, while subordinated debt is likely to face high loss given failure, resulting in a one-notch deduction from the Adjusted BCA.
+Furthermore, junior senior unsecured debt is likely to face low loss given failure, resulting in a one-notch rating uplift, while subordinated debt is likely to face high loss given failure, resulting in a one-notch rating uplift.